Updated 08.12.2025

 • Digital and Population Data Services Agency

-• The Finnish Digital Agency, individual’s basic details, family relations, place of domicile and building details
+• Individual’s basic details, family relations, place of domicile and building details

 • Finnish Centre for Pensions